 Summer is here and that means the weather will be turning much warmer.
 While you and your family are looking for ways to keep cool, keep in mind there's one furry family member that will need some help staying cool as well.
 There are some precautions dog owners can take to make sure their canine pals stay cool during the hot summer days.

 Be sure your dog has plenty of cool water to drink on hot days.
-Filling your dog’s water dish partly with ice cubes is a good way to keep the water cool.
+Filling your dog's water dish partly with ice cubes is a good way to keep the water cool.
 Dogs are less likely to drink warm or hot water, so providing cool water is essential to keeping them from becoming dehydrated.
-One good solution may be a product called FroBo, a freezable water bowl for your dog.
+One good solution may be a product called FroBo (short for FrostyBowlz), a freezable water bowl for your dog.
 It has a removable insert you can freeze.
 You simply slip the frozen insert into the dish, add water, and your dog has cold water all day long.
 The frozen gel insert lasts much longer than ice.

 It would be preferable during hot days to keep dogs indoors if you can, but if you must keep your dog outdoors, make sure there is plenty of shade for them outside.
-The sun moves over the course of the day, so make sure there’s shade no matter what time of day it is.
-One good solution is a pop-up canopy.
+The sun moves over the course of the day, so make sure there's shade no matter what time of day it is.
+One good solution is a dog canopy bed.
 It provides shade and since the sides are open, it also provides for air circulation so breezes can cool your dog as well.

-Another good way to keep your dog cool in hot weather is to provide a durable, light colored, chew resistant, and UV resistant doggy pool.
+Another good way to keep your dog cool in hot weather is to provide a durable, light-colored, chew resistant, and UV resistant doggy pool.
 Our dog loves her pool, but does not like deep water, so we fill it only a few inches deep.
 Other dogs might prefer it a little deeper.

 If you need to walk your dog, the best times are the cooler early mornings and later evenings.
 Be sure the sidewalks are cool enough not to burn your dog's paws.